Developer Guide

 - Ease of implementation: The deck behaves similarly to a tag whose purpose is to group the cards together.
 This allows us to take reference from the source code of the

-class from the AddressBook3 (AB3). - Single Responsibility Principle: The
+Tagclass from the AddressBook3 (AB3). - Single Responsibility Principle: The

-has to be responsible for managing the cards inside each deck as well.
+UniqueDeckListclass’s sole responsibility is to store and modify the user-created decks.
+If we store aUniqueCardListinside each deck (similar to the alternative design below), theUniqueDeckListhas to be responsible for managing the cards inside each deck as well.
 This can potentially violate Single Responsibility Principle (SRP).

 Limitation: